sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/55-Build-Part2-Checkpoint.md

 ## Overview

-You will now to two checks to see if the IR sensor on your drone is working properly.
+You will now checks to see if the IR sensor on your drone is working properly.
 The first check will involve reading the raw IR sensor measurements using a multimeter.
 Then, you will using the drone software and the web interface to see drone's height estimate.

 ## Reading the IR sensor using a multimeter